pratikpakhale/github-contri-reminder/readme.md

 # github contribution reminder

+NOTE : ONLY USE THIS AS A REMINDER FOR YOUR ACTUAL WORK.
+DO NOT USE THIS TO FAKE YOUR GITHUB COMMITS.

 what does it do? - <br />
 &nbsp;&nbsp;&nbsp;&nbsp;it reminds you via dms(telegram) on the provided cron timestamps.